respeecher/auto-odoo/README.md

 that used them.
 So you may want to run something like `docker ps -aq | xargs docker rm` to clean up such containers before running the restore.

-As root, in Auto Odoo's directory, run `./restore.sh XXX` where XXX is the name of the `.txz` archive you wish to restore from.
+As root, in Auto Odoo's directory, run `./restore.sh XXX`, where XXX is the name of the `.txz` archive you wish to restore from.
 Then bring up Auto Odoo as usual.

+Having Auto Odoo installed on one of the backup servers is a good idea not only because it makes it quick to get Odoo back up if your primary server dies but also because that way it is easy to periodically verify that restoring works as intended.